ASWSU Global Scholarship

 |July 1||November 1||March 15|

 WSU Global Campus and ASWSU Global (Associated Students of WSU Global Campus) are partnering to offer scholarships that will benefit Global Campus students exclusively.
-The ASWSU Global scholarship will be awarded ONLY to new or continuing students admitted to the WSU Global Campus and paying Online S&A Fees.
+The ASWSU Global scholarship provides $1,000 each semester.
+It will be awarded ONLY to new or continuing students admitted to WSU Global Campus and paying Online S&A Fees.
 Students must be admitted no later than two (2) weeks prior to the beginning of the term.

 Scholarships will be awarded based on the following:

 Scholarships will be awarded in the fall for one academic year (fall and spring semesters), in the spring for spring semester, and in the summer for the summer term.